 Light therapy is one treatment which is often used to help SAD sufferers.
-It is highly effective for those whose SAD is light dependent.
-Typically, this involves sitting in front of a light box for about 30 minutes a day.
-Getting outside in the day, opening your curtains and blinds would also support getting more sunlight.
-A Dawn simulator would also be a great replacement for the alarm on your phone too.
+It is highly effective for those whose SAD is light-dependent.
+Typically, this involves sitting in front of a light box for about 30 minutes daily.
+Getting outside during the day, and opening your curtains and blinds would also support getting more sunlight.
+A Dawn simulator would also be a great replacement for the alarm on your phone.

-Behavioural therapy can also be offered by your GP, often alongside light therapy.
-In particular it will be added if light therapy isn’t working.
+Behavioural therapy can also be useful in breaking the behavioural feedback loops.
+CBT -Cognitive Behavioural Therapy is often prescribed by GPS, often alongside light therapy.
+In particular, it will be added if light therapy isn’t working.

-Improving your lifestyle will have a significant impact especially when your Seasonal Affective Disorder is multi-factoral.
+Improving your lifestyle can have an impact on reducing symptoms when Seasonal Affective Disorder is multifactorial.
 This includes healthier eating and increasing your exercise.
 Exercise is a great anti-depressant as it increases endorphins.
-It also burns off Adrenalin and helps to manage stress levels.
+It also burns off adrenaline and helps to manage stress levels.
 Getting out and socialising more will also help raise your mood.

 Antidepressants are sometimes prescribed such as selective serotonin reuptake inhibitors (SSRIs).